Athabasca University: Distance education research

 AU also sponsors the publication of the International Review of Research in Open and Distance Learning, which is listed in the Social Sciences Citation Index and is a well-known and frequently cited scholarly journal in the field of distance and open education.

 Accreditation

 Athabasca University reports to the government through the Minister of Advanced Education and is publicly funded through the Province of Alberta.
 The university's governing council is authorized to grant degrees through the Post-Secondary Learning Act along with governing its own affairs.
 Members of the governing council are appointed by the Lieutenant Governor in council.

 Under the Post-Secondary Learning Act, Athabasca University is considered a "Comprehensive Academic and Research University" (CARUs).
 CARUs offer a range of academic and professional programs, which generally lead to undergraduate and graduate level credentials and have a strong research focus.

-The university is accredited with the United States by the Commission on Higher Education of the Middle States Commission on Higher Education.
+The university was accredited with the United States by the Commission on Higher Education of the Middle States Commission on Higher Education from 2002 - 2025.
+It surrendered its accreditation on 31 March 2025.